Why Are Scientists Exploring

 Researchers hypothesize that

-the anti-diabetes
+the metabolic

 effect may be because